Death Wish II

 Paul Kersey is again a vigilante trying to find five punks who murdered his housekeeper and daughter in Los Angeles.

-Despite its limited budget of $8.0M, Death Wish II became a commercial success, earning $45.0M worldwide—a 463% return.
-The film's innovative storytelling found its audience, demonstrating that strong storytelling can transcend budget limitations.
+Despite its modest budget of $8.0M, Death Wish II became a box office success, earning $45.0M worldwide—a 463% return.
+The film's unconventional structure resonated with audiences, showing that strong storytelling can transcend budget limitations.

 Plot Structure